leonseng/windows-ssh-url-handler/README.md

 1. Move the `ssh-url-handler` binary into `/usr/local/bin`.

-1. Run `chmod x /usr/local/bin/ssh-url-handler` to make it executable.
+1. Run `chmod +x /usr/local/bin/ssh-url-handler` to make it executable.

 **On Windows:**